Thoughts on the 2017 revised

-"Driven by our commitment to the common good and to the education of the whole person, the Xavier community challenges and supports all members as we cultivate lives of reflection, compassion, and informed action."
+"Driven by our commitment to the common good and to the education of the whole person, community challenges and supports all our members as we cultivate of reflection, compassion, and informed action."

 A pair of special commitments compels us: to the common good, and to the education of the whole person.
 The common good at issue is the human good, a good that embraces individuals, communities, and nations.
 It therefore sustains our efforts to educate the whole person and develop lifelong learners.
 Concern for the whole person commits us first of all to "cultivate lives of reflection."
 In keeping with the spirit of Ignatius's Spiritual Exercises, reflection seeks a path "to find God in all things" and therewith to discern ways to live and act fruitfully.
 Compassion cultivates solidarity with humanity, a central principle of Christian virtue and of Catholic social thought.
 Together, reflection and compassion compel informed action, a thoughtful engagement with the world that seeks to improve the world.

 2016-17 XU Mission Statement Revision Taskforce